aptible/terraform-provider-aptible/docs/resources/endpoint.md

 - `endpoint_type` - The type of Endpoint.
 Valid options are `https` or `tcp`.
 - `internal` - (Optional) Whether the Endpoint should be available exclusively internally.
+Changing this can be a destructive operation; when this is changed the resource will be destroyed and recreated.
 Default is `false`.
 - `managed` - (Optional, App only) Whether or not Aptible should manage the HTTPS certificate for the Endpoint.
 - `platform` - (Optional) Whether to use an [ALB or ELB](https://www.aptible.com/documentation/deploy/reference/apps/endpoints/https-endpoints/alb-elb.html#alb-elb).